 Other types of assessment may be allowed at CIC following approval by the Dean.

-Please refer to our Assessment Policy for further information.
+Please refer to our Assessment Policy

 To ensure that you have the best possible education, CIC is committed to the fundamental values of academic integrity: honesty, fairness, responsibility and respect.
 These are the values CIC seeks to uphold amongst its staff and students.
 Academic integrity means being responsible in academic work.
 At CIC students will learn the conventions of scholarship to appropriately acknowledge and reference the work of others and effectively participate in the academic community.